ManZzup/TransitLanka/README.md

 Testing
 * All react components are modular
 * Unit testing for core routing and data processing functions
-* Itegration tests for the API using Postman
+* Integration tests for the API using Postman

 Next Iteration